InfiniteAmmoInc/Yarn/README.md

 Win64 and MacOS: https://github.com/blurymind/Yarn/releases/latest

-# To compile and run from source:
+# To compile and run web app on localhost from source:
-Make sure you have nodejs and electron installed.
-Then
+Make sure you have nodejs installed.
+Then from the root folder

 npm install
 npm start

+# To build web app:
+npm run build

+# To compile and run electron app:
+cd electron
+nmp install
+npm start

-# To build a yarn executable yourself:
+# To build an electron yarn executable yourself:
+cd electron
+npm run build-windows
+or
-npm run-script build
+npm run build-linux

 # Examples